History of Carlos Boozer in Timeline

 2006: All-Star Selection

-In 2006, Carlos Boozer won the Western Conference Player of the Week Award and was named as a reserve to the NBA All-Star roster.
-However, he could not participate due to a hairline fracture in his left fibula.
+In 2006, Carlos Boozer had a strong start to the 2006-07 season, winning the Western Conference Player of the Week Award and being named to the NBA All-Star roster as a reserve, but was unable to participate due to a hairline fracture.

 April 23, 2007: Playoff Performance Against Rockets

-On April 23, 2007, in a game against the Houston Rockets, Carlos Boozer scored 41 points.
-He also led the Jazz past the Rockets in game 7 of the first round in the NBA Playoffs, securing the victory.
+On April 23, 2007, in a game against the Houston Rockets, Carlos Boozer scored 41 points, tying his career high.
+He also led the Jazz past the Rockets in game 7 of the first round of the NBA Playoffs.

 November 2007: Western Conference Player of the Month